JaykingLJK/Smart-Inventory-Api/README.md

 # Smart-Inventory-App
-This is the app for smart inventory system.
+This is the api system for smart inventory system.